ausaccessfed/dev-portal/docs/CONTRIBUTING.md

 - If you intend to add a whole new tutorial, use the instructions for [adding tutorials below](#adding-a-new-tutorial).
 - Commit your changes to your branch.
 - When you are happy with your edits or additions, commit and send your changes.
+- Push your commits to your remote branch `git push -u origin <your-branch-name>`.
+- Navigate to the [Dev Portal GitHub repository](https://github.com/ausaccessfed/dev-portal) where you will be prompted to create a pull request (PR).

 ### Adding a new tutorial